aemartinez/quartz/content/structural-realism.md

 ---
-title: What is maintained when science moves forward?
+title: What Survives When Paradigms Shift?
 tags:
   - unfinished-draft
 ---